YisraelBerman/positions/README.md

 1. Restart your EC2 instances
 2. Check that the Route 53 A records have been updated with the new IP addresses
-3. Try accessing your React app and Keycloak via their respective subdomains (e.g., https://app.yourdomain.com and https://auth.yourdomain.com)
+3. Try accessing your React app via its subdomain (e.g., https://app.yourdomain.com)

 Remember to replace placeholders like `your-hosted-zone-id`, `yourdomain.com`, etc., with your actual values throughout this guide.